GabrielLoiseau/Morphology-NLP/README.md

 # Morphology-NLP
-Reasearch work on computational morphology using the SIGMORPHON framework
+Research work on computational morphology using the SIGMORPHON framework

 ----